 "Is that dugout number three?"
 I asked.
 He made a sound like he was scraping his throat with sandpaper and hocked a big loogie to my left and kept walking.
 It's not even ten o'clock yet, I thought.

 There were no purple jersey kids at the first dugout.
 I started towards the other two, thinking I saw something purple at the furthest dugout.
 I had to go downhill, so I was walking like a jackass.
 I wasn't born this way, I kept trying to tell myself.

 The way the camp worked was like cramming a four-month baseball season into four weeks.
 We were sorted into teams—there were five in all—and we were supposed to practice and play with them for the whole month.
 My team was called "The Lookouts."
-My jersey number was sixty-seven.
+My jersey number was 67.

 The dugout was this wooden shack painted white with a big red "three" on the side.
-A guy with a beer belly that just screamed "head coach" was heaving a cooler of water out of the dugout, and he eased it onto a plastic chair that creaked like it was going to break.
+A guy with a beer belly just screaming "head coach" was heaving a cooler of water out of the dugout, and he eased it onto a plastic chair that creaked like it was going to break.
 He paused a moment to hike up his khaki shorts and scratch his crotch, and then he looked at me and asked, "Who are you?"

 "Is this dugout number three?"
 I asked.